 But like Dan Murphy’s, the search function only lets us search on products, not site features like “delivery charges” or “returns policy”.

 Delivery information was down in the footer, though it’s quite a long home page.
 We had to scroll quite far to find it.

-Returns policy wasn’t a direct link, and we had to go into FAQs to find it.
-It’d be clearer to have this as separate link in the footer.
+The returns policy wasn’t a direct link, and we had to go into FAQs to find it.
+It’d be clearer to have this as a separate link in the footer.